 Hulu won two Golden Globes, one for Best Television Series – Drama (The Handmaid’s Tale) and Best performance by an Actress in a Television Series – Drama, awarded to Elizabeth Moss.
 Hulu’s wins at the Golden Globes followed similar awards at the Emmy awards earlier this year.

 Industry experts note that these accomplishments represent more than artistic achievement.
 They represent acknowledgement that the once-fledgling streaming segment of the entertainment industry is here to stay, especially with more cord cutters and cord nevers turning to streaming as their primary exposure to original content.

 After all, it wasn’t long ago that cable and satellite were considered newcomers to the industry.
 Now the entertainment industry itself has turned its attention to streaming with more than passing concern about the fact streamers are producing their own content instead of counting on Hollywood’s “hand-me-down” movies and second run television shows.

 Investing In Streaming

-The “last mile” companies include cable and wireless giants like AT&T Inc. (NYSE:TB), Verizon Communications Inc. (NYSE:VZB), Time Warner Inc. (NYSE:TWXC) and the afore-mentioned Comcast.
+The “last mile” companies include cable and wireless giants like AT&T Inc. (NYSE:TC), Verizon Communications Inc. (NYSE:VZC), Time Warner Inc. (:TWXN/A) and the afore-mentioned Comcast.
 Where investors should put their money – other than everywhere – may depend on their answer to the question, “Which will win out, content or infrastructure?”

 Related: UNDERSTANDING A BUBBLE